fabrique/metahub-platform/README.md

 The basic project structure is as follows:

 ```
-    jmf  # this can be anything you want, it's not in git
+    metahub  # this can be anything you want, it's not in git
     ├── assets  # compiled static files
     ├── mail    # development mail folder
     ├── media   # media folder